kshedden/case_studies/methods/survival.md

-One common application of survival analysis is in the setting of failures of manufactured products, e.g. how likely is it that your car will break down at a particular point in time?
+One common application of survival analysis is in the setting of failures of manufactured products, e.g. how likely is it that your car will break down at a particular point in time, given that it is currently working?
 If the hazard function is constant, then the car is equally likely to break down on every day that you own it.
 If the hazard function is increasing, then as the car gets older it becomes more likely to break down.
 This could be due to the parts of the car wearing out and failing with use (e.g. due to